How to Spot Sneaky Fees on Your Credit Card Statement (and Avoid Them)

 • Automation is Your Ally: Missed payments leading to late fees are easily preventable with automation.
 Set up automatic payments for at least the minimum payment due, ensuring you never miss a deadline again.

 • Negotiation Can Pay Off: Did you know that with the right approach, you may be able to have certain fees waived?
 A brief, polite call to your credit card issuer can sometimes yield surprising results.
-According to a CreditCards.com report, 84% of young cardholders who asked for a fee waiver got one.
+Negotiating your credit card rate may be more effective than many people realize.
+LendingTree reports that more than four in five cardholders who asked for a lower interest rate were granted one.

 • Loyalty Pays Dividends: Frequently reviewing your credit card options is crucial to ensuring you're not overpaying on fees.
 Cards with no annual fees or those offering rewards that offset fees can be worthwhile considerations.